lazywithclass/videos/README.md

-## Scripts to download youtube videos, plus the videos I watch
+## Videos I watched, plus a few scripts

-You will find notes under the videos (click the ▶), don't expect those to be complete or too accurate, they just represent with sentences the parts I've found most interesting, you should skim through those and get a feel if you could be interested too.
+You will find notes under the videos (click the ▶), event though succint and sometimes incomplete they represent the parts I've found most interesting.

  * [Algorithms and data structures](#algorithms-and-data-structures)
  * [DIY](#diy)